azurecrystalz/azurecrystalz.github.io/source/_posts/please-god.md

   {% endbubble %}

   {% bubble Hiyori %}
     Fufu.
-Whether you believe it or not is on you, Rinne-senpai.
+Whether you believe it or not is up to you, Rinne-senpai.
   {% endbubble %}

   <div class="msr-narration">